puppeteer/puppeteer/README.md

 ## Debugging tips

-1. Turn off headless mode - sometimes it's useful to turn see what the browser is displaying.
+1. Turn off headless mode - sometimes it's useful to see what the browser is displaying.
 Instead of launching in headless mode, launch a full version of Chrome using  `headless: false`: